A2osX/A2osX/.Docs/User Guide.md

 - The ./ETC/INIT file can be used to automatically start the SSC.DRV and GETTY process for an external terminal.
 It can also be used to load network drivers and processes at boot.
 - The ./${HOME}/PROFILE file can be used to change a users default $PATH, run a Shell Script or load a particular program when a user logs in.

 If you decide to install/copy A2osX to your own existing Hard Drive or volume, you just need to be sure to keep the A2osX file system structure in tact.
-To start A2osX "manually" as it were, you just need to change your PREFIX to the appropriate sub-directory and then load A2OSX.SYSTEM.
+To start A2osX "manually" as it were, you change your PREFIX to the appropriate sub-directory and then load A2OSX.SYSTEM.
 So for example, if you had a CFFA card that booted to a volume called /HD1, you could make a subdirectory on this disk called A2OSX.
 You would then set your PREFIX to /HD1/A2OSX and launch A2OSX.SYSTEM and the rest of the boot process outlined above would be followed.
 Please see the section on Installation for more information on putting A2OSX on your own media.

 ### Kernel Modules